 Another indicator of emotional health and maturity is ability to do "bilateral listening," that is, to listen to and take seriously the other side's concerns and also one's own.
 Win-win solution-building rests on this ability, and ceases to be feasible when this ability is not present.

 Sustaining a calm emotional tone is another indicator of emotional maturity.
-When government leaders sound petulent or even irritated, they do not sound grown-up.
+When government leaders sound petulant or even irritated, they do not sound grown-up.

-From my marriage therapist's perspective, our government's current biggest problem is not the economy, Obamacare, or the debt ceiling.
-The problem is how our leaders are talking, and sometimes not talking, about our economic and other governance dilemmas.
+In sum, from my marriage therapist's perspective, our government's current biggest problem is not the economy, Obamacare, or the debt ceiling.
+The problem is how the party, Congressional and media leaders are talking, and too often not talking, about our economic and other governance dilemmas.